The market

 your home sells and the price you achieve.
 Reading has a range of local and national

-AgentSeeker compares estate agents in Reading based on actual performance data, so
+AgentSeeker compares estate agents in Reading on what can be observed rather than

 Want the cost side specifically?
 See a full breakdown of